LinnHjalmarsson/LinnHjalmarsson.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year PhD Candidate in Economics at the University of Bern.
+I'm a third year PhD Candidate in Economics at the University of Bern.
 My main research interests are in the field of Applied Public Economics, especially empirical Health Economics.

 ## Work in Progress
 ### The Impact of Physician Exits in Primary Care: A Study of Practice Handovers (with Tamara Bischof and Boris Kaiser) 2022